skramm/homog2d/docs/homog2d_manual.md

 - Eigen (https://eigen.tuxfamily.org/)

 The default is Opencv, thus it will fail to build if not installed on system (check out [bindings](#bind) for more on this).
+However, if none of these are installed on you system, the easiest to install is with no doubt Eigen, as it is a header-only library.

 The member function `buildFrom4Points()` accepts as third argument an `int`, 0 means using Opencv, 1 means using Eigen.